-15.01 Job Postings (Regular Positions)

-- (a) Notices of all new Regular positions and Regular position vacancies inside the bargaining unit shall be posted on the notice boards at the District Offices, Public Works Yard, Police Office, Riverlodge Recreation Centre, Pool, Tamitik Arena, K.I.R.
-Arena, Fire Hall Office, Purchasing and Water Bay, for a minimum of ONE (1) week, so that all members shall know about the vacancy or new position. - (b) In an area where every member is on e-mail the District may choose to e-mail the notice to each employee in lieu of the required posting in that area. - (c) The notice shall contain the following information related to the work to be performed:

-Nature of position, qualifications, required knowledge and education, skills, shift, hours of work, and the wage rate.
+- 15.01 Job Postings (Regular Positions) - (a) Notices of all new Regular positions and Regular vacancies inside the bargaining unit shall be posted on the District's website, emailed to the Union and posted in all areas for one (1) week, so that all members shall know about the vacancy or new position.
+Employees may leave an application with their supervisor for a specific job posting that may come up when they are absent from the workplace. - (b) In an area where every member is on email the District may choose to email the notice to each employee in lieu of the required posting in that area. - (c) The notice shall contain the following information related to the work to be performed: Nature of position, qualifications, required knowledge and education, skills, shift, hours of work, and the wage rate. - (d) Unless mutually agreed to, all vacancies within the bargaining unit will be posted internally first.
+If the District is unable to fill the vacancy from within the bargaining unit, the District may post externally.